StudioCanal UK: Optimum Releasing (1999–2011)

 Optimum released over two hundred films a year and were one of the most prominent distributors in the independent film and world cinema market in the United Kingdom since the closure of Tartan Films in June 2008.
 In May 2006, Optimum Releasing was acquired by French film producer and distributor StudioCanal, a subsidiary of Vivendi's Canal+ Group, for £22–25 million, marking a re-entry into an international market for StudioCanal.
 Since then, StudioCanal now releases films from their back catalogue (including those from the Carolco Pictures and EMI Films libraries) through Optimum Releasing under the Optimum Classic banner.

 Some of the last titles released under the Optimum Releasing name include Kill List, The Guard, and a re release of Whisky Galore!.

 StudioCanal UK (2011–present)

 In September 2011, Optimum Releasing was rebranded under the StudioCanal name.
 Tinker Tailor Soldier Spy, Tyrannosaur, Don't Be Afraid of the Dark, The Awakening, and W.E. were among the first films released under the new name.

-In December 2022, the company sued Wild Bunch International over their British/Irish Studio Ghibli contract, certifying that Wild Bunch International's deal with Netflix for the Ghibli catalogue breached an agreement over standalone streaming rights where Wild Bunch claimed that "non-internet" steaming platforms "don't exist".
+In December 2022, the company sued Wild Bunch International over their British/Irish Studio Ghibli contract, certifying that Wild Bunch International's deal with Netflix for the Ghibli catalogue breached an agreement over standalone streaming rights where Wild Bunch claimed that "non-internet" streaming platforms "don't exist".
 WBI counter-sued StudioCanal UK, where they citified that their distribution deal was recouping distribution expenses against all forms of distribution, and not theatrical as they originally claimed.
-As of 2023 with the release of The Boy and the Heron, Elysian Film Group officially took over as Ghibli's distributor in the United Kingdom and Ireland.
+In 2023 with the release of The Boy and the Heron, Elysian Film Group officially took over as Ghibli's distributor in the United Kingdom and Ireland until it was turned over to GKIDS and Anime Limited in 2026.
+In 2023, after Pathé exited the UK theatrical film market and shut down its UK distribution, StudioCanal acquired the distribution rights to films previously by Pathé including Chicken Run (in partnership with DreamWorks Pictures), James and the Giant Peach and The Magic Roundabout.